SukonyaPhukan92/Stock_Market_Prediction_using_Numerical_and_Textual_Analysis/README.md

 ### Data Science & Business Analytics Intern
 **July 2021**

-Here, our main objective is to create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines.
+Here, main objective is to create a hybrid model for stock price/performance prediction using numerical analysis of historical stock prices, and sentimental analysis of news headlines.